ubuntu/authd/docs/reference/troubleshooting.md

 # Troubleshooting

-This page includes tips for troubleshooting tips for authd and the identity brokers for different cloud providers.
+This page includes tips for troubleshooting authd and the identity brokers for different cloud providers.

 ## Logging